rozachatz/CashFlowz/README.md

 ### Aspects
 #### IdempotentTransferAspect
-The aspect that provides the functionality for an idempotent transfer request.
+The aspect that provides the functionality for an idempotent transactionRequests.

 ### Services
 #### GetTransactionService